dollin/skeleton-java-app/README.md

     Another way to add the remote is to run a command like:

     ```
-    heroku git:remote -a robbie-spike-horse-bucket
+    heroku git:remote -a dollin-skeleton-java-app
     ```

-    Test your application is deployed at a URL similar to [https://robbie-spike-horse-bucket.herokuapp.com](https://robbie-spike-horse-bucket.herokuapp.com/api?q=romeo%20and%20juliet)
+    Test your application is deployed at a URL similar to [https://dollin-skeleton-java-app.herokuapp.com](https://dollin-skeleton-java-app.herokuapp.com/api?q=romeo%20and%20juliet)

 2. Deploy automatically after a green build